 MP Cabinet expansion: State govt finally gets Health Minister to tackle coronavirus

-Bhopal, Apr 22: A day after Madhya Pradesh Chief Minister Shivraj Singh Chauhan inducted five ministers into to Cabinet, the state government finally appointed Narottam Mishra as the state health minister.
+Bhopal, Apr 22: A day after Madhya Pradesh Chief Minister Shivraj Singh Chauhan inducted five ministers into to Cabinet, the state government finally appointed Narottam Mishra as the state Health Minister.

-Narottam Mishra played a crucial role in destabalising Kamal Nath-led Congress government in March.
+Narottam Mishra played a crucial role in destabilising Kamal Nath-led Congress government in March.

 It could seen that Mishra was earlier a chief minister aspirant before the BJP top leadership took sides towards Shivraj Singh Chauhan.
 Apart from health ministry, Mishra would also head the home department.